Prevailing Wage and Davis-Bacon Compliance in Wyoming

 Unique Aspects of Wyoming's Public Works System

-No Modern State Prevailing Wage Law: Although Wyoming once had the Wyoming Prevailing Wage Act of 1967, there is currently no active statewide prevailing wage requirement, placing Wyoming among the few states without such mandates for state- or locally funded projects.
+No Modern State Prevailing Wage Law: Although Wyoming once had the Wyoming Prevailing Wage Act of 1967, there is currently no active statewide prevailing wage requirement, placing Wyoming among the few states without such mandates for state or locally funded projects.

 Relevant Resources

-- U.S. Department of Labor Davis-Bacon Wage Determinations: Wage Determinations Online
+- U.S. Department of Labor Davis-Bacon: Wage Determinations On SAM.gov

-- Wyoming Department of Workforce Services
+- Wyoming Department of Workforce Services - Labor Standards

 - U.S. Department of Labor Wage and Hour Division: Davis-Bacon and Related Acts